- Trinidad Event Only

 1553 AD – Juan Sedeño was given the authorisation to settle Trinidad but this contract was never fulfilled.

 1569 AD – Juan Troche Ponce de León established the town of Circumcision (near present day Laventille).

 1570 AD – The Circumcision settlement is abandoned.

 1580 AD – A British fleet visits Tobago and found it uninhabited by other Europeans.

 1592 AD – The Spanish colonists under Governor Antonio de Berrio established in San José de Oruña (present day St. Joseph).

 1595 AD – San José de Oruña is attacked by Sir Walter Raleigh, a British explorer in search of El Dorado, who captures de Berrio and Cacique Topiawar.

-1596 AD – Lawrence Keymis – a Lieutenant of Sir Walther Raleigh claims Tobago as a British colony.
+1596 AD – Lawrence Keymis – A Lieutenant of Sir Walter Raleigh claims Tobago as a British colony.

 1597 AD – The start of Portuguese slave traders delivering cargo to the Spanish settlers on Trinidad.